josteink/tsviz/README.md

 slnviz in a nutshell:

 - command-line driven.
-- exports a [GraphViz](http://graphviz.org/) DOT-file from a Visual Studio SLN-file.
+- exports a [GraphViz](http://graphviz.org/) DOT-file from a TypeScript project directory.
 - detects circular dependencies and flags them in the graph.
 - highlights projects whose dependencies are not found in the solution.
 - ability to filter redundant transistive dependencies.